 Keep your messaging to the point by spelling out, “What is your offer?” and “What are you selling?”

 In the calendar, we suggest doing this on Tuesday, Nov.
-26th — to help save you from approval purgatory.
+24th… this will help save you from approval purgatory.

-Onsite, these changes can be creatively dramatic …
+These changes can be creatively dramatic …

 Or, more straightforward with a slight uptick in your sale…